PlanetTeamSpeakk/DevLogin/README.md

 # DevLogin
 Login with your own Minecraft account in a Fabric mod development environment.
+This works on all Minecraft versions supported by Fabric, ranging from 1.14 to the latest snapshot.

 ## Usage
 To use this mod, add